-Reconciliation in exile: how a Colombian in Switzerland is coming to terms with the conflict - SWI swissinfo.ch
+Reconciliation in exile: how a Colombian in Switzerland is coming to terms with the conflict

 For 20 years, Colombia has been a priority country for Swiss peace and human rights policy.
 Together with other countries, Switzerland has acted as mediator in the peace process for many years, but, as in many such cases, the public does not know much about it.
 In October 2023 the Swiss foreign ministry published a reportExternal link announcing that Switzerland was to serve as guarantor state in the negotiations between the Colombian government and the ELN rebel group.
 Its mandate is to be present at the negotiations and provide political and technical support to the process.

-There is yet another link between Switzerland and the Colombian Truth Commission: Switzerland is to retain a digital backup copyExternal link of the commission’s archives, which also contain testimonies taken from exiled Colombians, including the one from Jehisson Santacruz, who continues to live in Switzerland.
+There is yet another link between Switzerland and the Colombian Truth Commission: Switzerland is to retain a digital backup copyExternal link of the commission’s archives, which also contain testimonies taken from exiled Colombians, including the one from Mario Morales, who continues to live in Switzerland.

 Edited by Benjamin von Wyl.
 Adapted from German by Billi Bierling/ts